stan-dev/posteriordb/README.md

 Versioning of models
 --------------------

-Models included in posteriordb might be updated over time.
-Although the models will only have the same name in posteriordb if the log density is the same (up to a normalizing constant).
-Otherwise a new model will be included in the database.
+We might update models included in posteriordb over time.
+However, the models will only have the same name in posteriordb if the log density is the same (up to a normalizing constant).
+Otherwise, we will include a new model in the database.